Fenekhu/snhu-eportfolio/index.md

 ## Week One: Planning

-To start planning properly from the beginning, I drafted an initial list features I wanted in my player app.
-This initial set of business and technical features would change over the course of the project, such as adding integration with OS media controls, discord rich presence, and a history list.
+To start planning properly from the beginning, I drafted an initial list of features I wanted in my player app.
+This initial set of business and technical features would end up changing over the course of the project, such as by adding integration with OS media controls, discord rich presence, and a history list.

 - An audio player and audio player controls.
 - Connecting to a websocket to receive live song information.